U.S. Route 191 in Arizona: Morenci mine temporary route

-U.S. Route 191 Temporary (US 191 Temp.) is the designation of 14.22 mi of the route of US 191 through the Morenci mine.
-The route was previously designated as US 666 Temp. until 1992, when US 666 and all its related routes in Arizona were renumbered to extensions and special routes of US 191.
-This designation was created in 1974 for the rerouted section of the road, then US 666, that had to be moved farther away from the Morenci mine due to its growth.
+U.S. Route 191 Temporary (US 191 Temp. or US 191T) is the designation of 14.22 mi of the route of US 191 through the Morenci mine.
+The route was originally designated as US 666 Temporary (US 666T) on November 7, 1974, being a redesignated section of US 666 proper, creating a gap in the latter route.
+This was done in anticipation of a new alignment for US 666, bypassing the mine.
+In 1992, US 666T was redesignated as US 191T, when US 666 and all its related routes in Arizona were renumbered to extensions and special routes of US 191.
+As of 2021, the proposed bypass has yet to be constructed.

-US 191 Temp. begins at Zorilla Street in Clifton.
+US 191 Temp. begins at an intersection with Zorilla Street in Clifton, on the west bank of the San Francisco River.
 Heading west, US 191 Temp. travels through Clifton's Chase Creek District before ascending the side of the Chase Creek Valley.
 The road then turns around at the end of the valley with a hairpin turn, where the original routing of the road (then US 666) can be seen leaving the current roadway and heading toward the mine.
 The road continues to ascend the valley in a southern direction until it arrives in Morenci.
 Here, the route turns north at the intersection of Burro Alley and Coronado Trail.
 Originally, the route traveled straight at this intersection and went through Morenci, but a bypass was built in 1972.
 After leaving Morenci, the road passes through the Morenci mine, where it travels through three short tunnels in total.
 After its exit from the mine, the US 191 Temp. designation ends and the road continues as US 191 toward Alpine.